LuisDeAnda17/concept_backend/design/concepts/API/apiImplementation.md

   "error": "string"
 }
 ```
 ---
 ### POST /api/BrontoCalendar/removeWork

-**Description:** Removes the `assignmentId` from the list of assignments for the day corresponding to its `dueDate` on the `owner`'s calendar.
+**Description:** Removes an assignment from a user's calendar.

 **Requirements:**
 - `owner`: The ID of the user who owns the calendar.
-- `assignmentId`: The ID of an existing assignment within the concept's `assignments` state.
+- `assignmentId`: The ID of an existing assignment.

 **Effects:**
 - Removes the `assignmentId` from the list of assignments for the day corresponding to its `dueDate` on the `owner`'s calendar.
-- If the assignment is not found on the calendar, an error is returned.
-- Leaves the `AssignmentDoc` in the `assignments` collection unless `deleteAssignment` is called.

 **Request Body:**
 ```json